rust-gamedev/rust-gamedev.github.io/content/news/052/index.md

 - incremental builds now work as expected - fixed an old problem where the tool corrupts cargo's cache, which triggered full rebuild

 The register decoder in the [`pd-symbolize-crashlog`][playdate-symbolize-v0.2.0] was also updated.
-It now it properly decodes all available registers such as
+It now properly decodes all available registers such as
 <abbr title="Program Status Register, combines APSR, IPSR and EPSR">PSR</abbr>,
 <abbr title="Configurable Fault Status Register, combines UFSR, BFSR and MMFSR">CFSR</abbr>, and
 <abbr title="HardFault Status Register">HSFR</abbr>.